asmuth/clip/manual/architecture.md

 The initial parent bounding box is by definition set to the size of the screen.
 To find the bounding boxes for the elements, we first consider all children that have requested BLOCK placement.
-For each element, we reserve a sub-region of current bounding box for the element and then remove the sub-region from the parent bounding box.
+For each element, we reserve a sub-region of the current parent bounding box for the element and then remove the sub-region from the parent bounding box.
 This is done in the order in which the block elements were defined.

 Once we have placed all BLOCK elements using this method, we simply copy the remaining parent bounding box to children that have requested `LAYER` placement.